It’s the 100 Day Dress Challenge!

 The Wool Dress Challenge is a challenge created by the clothing company Wool& and Wool&Prince to urge their customers to be responsible consumers and get creative with their clothing to understand you don’t need a lot to get by.
 Wool& aims to design the most practical, most wearable item in your wardrobe.

-Wool&’s values are to live simply, consume carefully, and do good, which the challenge encompasses.
+Wool&’s stated values are to live simply, consume carefully, and do good, which the challenge encompasses.
 In addition to creating a fun challenge for customers, Wool& is making waves in the fashion and wool industry.

 What is the 100-Day Wool Dress Challenge?

 The 100 day wool dress challenge is a challenge to wear the same Wooland brand wool dress for 100 days in a row.

 It’s not hot and itchy, it doesn’t smell, and it’s not bulky either.
 In fact, you can find a lot of merino wool T-shirts, dresses, and underwear that look and feel similar to conventional cotton.
 Wool does an excellent job resisting odor, dirt, and stains and regulating your body temperature.

 Wool& created the challenge as a way to motivate people to live with less, all while earning a $100 gift card and promoting their brand.
 Wool&Prince has had a wool shirt challenge since 2012 after their founder famously wore a wool shirt for 100 days straight, which went viral.

 After Wool& launched, they sent their Rowena Swing Dress to 50 people to complete the 100 days challenge.
 Thirteen individuals wore their dress for 100 days straight, and the brand has been offering the challenge ever since.